namubiru32/alx-low_level_programming/0x0F-function_pointers/README.md

-file 3 b; file should contain the 5 following functions (not more): file 3 c; part of file with a program that performs simple operations. file 3 d; part of file with a program that performs simple operations.
+file 3 b; file should contain the 5 following functions (not more): file 3 c; part of file with a program that performs simple operations. file 3 d; part of file with a program that performs simple operations. file 4;   a program that prints the opcodes of its own main function.